Study of ASTX029 in Subjects With Advanced Solid Tumors

 - Unstable cardiac disease including unstable angina or hypertension as defined by the need for overnight hospital admission within the last 3 months (90 days).

-- History or evidence of long QT interval corrected for heart rate (QTc), ventricular arrhythmias including ventricular bigeminy, complete left bundle branch block, clinically significant bradyarrhythmias such as sick sinus syndrome, second- and third-degree atrioventricular block, presence of cardiac pacemaker or defibrillator, or other significant arrhythmias.
+- History or evidence of long QT interval corrected for heart rate (QTc), ventricular arrhythmias including ventricular bigeminy, complete left bundle branch block, clinically significant bradyarrhythmias such as sick sinus syndrome, second- and third-degree atrioventricular (AV) block, presence of cardiac pacemaker or defibrillator, or other significant arrhythmias.

-- Screening 12-lead electrocardiogram with measurable QTc interval of ≥470 msec.
+- Screening 12-lead electrocardiogram (ECG) with measurable QTc interval of ≥470 msec.
 (Fridericia's formula should be used to calculate the QTc interval throughout the study.)

 - Known brain metastases, unless previously treated and stable for at least 3 months with or without steroids.